 Can I Keep My House if I File for Bankruptcy in Pennsylvania?

 Your house is usually one of the most important places for you.
 You may have fought long and hard to get it, and you may not want to give up the everlasting memories you forged there.
 However, all of these great things may be in jeopardy when your creditors try to take it away from you.
 Unfortunately, you could lose your home to your creditors if you build up excess debt.
 However, there are ways to protect your home from your creditors during bankruptcy proceedings.
-Young Marr & Associates’ Pennsylvania bankruptcy lawyers invite you to keep reading as we discuss whether you can keep your house if you file for bankruptcy in Pennsylvania.
+Young, Marr & Associates’ Pennsylvania bankruptcy lawyers understand that people worry about losing their homes if they file for bankruptcy.

 What Happens to My House if I File for Bankruptcy in Pennsylvania?